-New buildings and dDevelopment and redevelopment shall relate to the context of the neighborhood and community with regard to building placement, height and design.
+Development and redevelopment shall relate to the context of the neighborhood and community with regard to building placement, height and design.

 Strategy LU 1.3.8 - Co-Location of Facilities

 The City shall promote the co-location of parks, schools, and other community facilities to support community interaction, enhance neighborhood identity, and leverage limited resources.